emrebasaran1/emrebasaran1.github.io/README.md

 ### 👨‍💻 About Me

-Ankara merkezli bir Endüstri Mühendisliği öğrencisiyim. Üretim süreçleri, yöneylem araştırması ve veri analitiği üzerine yoğunlaşıyorum.
-Akademik çalışmalarımı gerçek dünya problemlerine uygulayarak tedarik zinciri optimizasyonu ve üretim sistemleri üzerine projeler geliştiriyorum.
+I am an Industrial Engineering student at Middle East Technical University (METU) with a strong focus on **Data Science** and **Operations Research**.
+I specialize in solving complex problems using statistical modeling, machine learning, and mathematical optimization.

-* **Education:** B.S. in Industrial Engineering (METU), B.A. in Business Administration (Anadolu Univ.), Assoc. in Computer Programming (Atatürk Univ.)
+* **Focus Areas:** Data Analysis, Machine Learning, Supply Chain Optimization, Statistical Modelling.
-* **Focus Areas:** Control Systems, Advanced Manufacturing Processes (Welding & Machining), Strategic Management.
+* **Education:** B.S. in Industrial Engineering (METU), B.A. in Business Administration, Assoc. in Computer Programming.

 ---